Online MBA Programs by Type

 Among aspiring entrepreneurs and leaders, obtaining a master’s of business administration (MBA) is seen as a crucial stepping stone towards a successful career in the business world.
 Reputable MBA programs provide students with valuable knowledge and hands-on training to help them thrive in the job market upon graduation.

 One of the most important considerations for online MBA candidates is accreditation.
 This process demonstrates that a program or institution has achieved certain measures of excellence in terms of curricula, faculty, facilities, administration, resource availability, student outcomes, and other markers of quality.
 For business schools, there are three main entities which evaluate programs and/or institutions: the Association to Advance Collegiate Schools of Business (AACSB), the Accreditation Council for Business Schools and Programs (ACBSP), and the International Accreditation Council for Business Education (IACBE).

 More and more business schools are offering flexible online and traditional MBA programs.
 This guide explores schools nationwide that offer AACSB-accredited online and flexible MBA programs, as well as three renowned professors from schools providing these programs.

 A new set of options are available to make obtaining an MBA more accessible to working professionals.
 The emergence of a wide array of online MBA programs in recent years provides the flexibility for students to study from home and on a schedule that best fits their situations.

-The International Assembly for Collegiate Business Education (IACBE) is one of three organizations that offer accreditation to MBA and other business programs.
+The International Accreditation Council for Business Education (IACBE) is one of three organizations that offer accreditation to MBA and other business programs.
 The IACBE provides accreditation based on the mission of a school, as well as the performance of students in their programs.